Visit the Seed Pod page

 Helmuts 'Hybrid' names are almost all named by a persons first name (random not nessarily a family member) followed by a short version of his last name (PAETZ).

-Hybridizer Wressey Cocke
+Above; Hybridizer Wressey Cocke

 Above is